etorreborre/registry/doc/generators.md

  - parameterize the `genDepartment` function to accept a `genEmployee`
  - write some code passing the right `genEmployee` to the right `genDepartment` to the new `genCompany`

 Fortunately the Registry is here to help us with all of that!
+In the following sections we are explaining the principles on how to work with generators, for a full library support you can use [`registry-hedgehog`](https://github.com/etorreborre/registry-hedgehog).

 #### In a registry